Cassette is a small functional programming language. It looks like this:

 Primitives

-Built-in functions are executed as pseudo-functions with the trap keyword.
+Built-in functions are executed as functions within the Host module.
 These transfer control of the VM to a native function.
-A reference of currently-implemented traps is available here.
+A reference of currently-implemented primitives is available here.